 ———, 2010b: Manual on the Global Observing System(WMO-No. 544),Volume I.Geneva.

 ———, 2010c: Guidance on Instrumentation for Calibration Laboratories, Including RICs (D. Groselj).
 Instruments and Observing Methods Report No. 101 (WMO/TD-No. 1543).
 Geneva.

+———, 2012: A Laboratory Intercomparison of Static Pressure Heads (E. Lanzinger and K. Schubotz) in Papers and Posters presented at the WMO Technical Conference on Instruments and Methods of Observation (TECO 2012); Poster P1(15); Instruments and Observing Methods Report No. 109).
+Geneva

 ———, 2014: Guide to Meteorological Observing and Information Distribution Systems for Aviation Weather Services (WMO-No. 731).
 Geneva.